pmagdon/cloud_detection/docs/source/results.rst

    :width: 80%
    :align:   center

-   Figure 15: Cloud mask generated with a window size parameter of 11 (left) and 5 (right).
+   Figure 15: Cloud mask generated with a window size parameter of 11 (left) and 5 (right)

 In the next figure we can observe the effect of different window sizes in the unwanted reclassification of pixels that are clouds to cloud free pixels.
 In this case it is easy to notice that the left image will deliver a better cloud mask